ku-sldg/plih/_simple/2-Testing-AE.md

 This final function is included in the source for `AE` as an example test function.
 Note the type of `testParser` taking an `Int` and generating something that is printed.

 Lets move forward and test the evaluator in a similar way.
 Again, what to test?
-There's not much to work with here, so let's test another property that is interesting, but does not represent correctness:
+There's not much to work with here.
+Let's test another property that is interesting, but does not represent correctness:

 ```haskell
 \t -> interp . pprint t == eval t